lorforlinux/docs.beagleboard.io/boards/terms-and-conditions.rst

 be suitable for any other purposes.
 If used, the design material becomes your responsibility as to whether or not it meets your specific needs or your specific applications and may require changes to meet your requirements.

 See the LICENSE file regarding the copyright of these materials.

 This LICENSE does not apply to BeagleBoard.org Foundation trademarks.
+Express written permission is required for use of BeagleBoard.org Foundation trademarks, including, but not limited to BeagleBoard.org, BeagleBone, BeagleBoard, PocketBeagle, BeagleBoard Compatible, BeagleBoard Embedded, and BeagleBoard Approved.
+Please visit https://www.beagleboard.org/brand-use and https://www.beagleboard.org/partner-programs for additional details.

 ADDITIONAL TERMS